21centuryweather/hot-cloudy/README.md

 #### Figure 3

 #### Figure 4
-Processed using `fronts.py`.
-Plotted using ...
+Processed using `modules/fronts.py`.
+Plotted using `notebooks/front_cape_composite.ipynb`.
+Also used to produce map of frontal objects in Supplementary Material.

 #### Figure 5